 Victorian Commissioner for Aboriginal Children and Young People, Andrew Jackomos

 The Commission for Children and Young People is an independent Victorian Government organisation committed to Improving Young Lives, whilst making sure all Victorian children are safe, well and heard

-Aboriginal and Torres Strait Islander Social Justice Commissioner, Mick Gooda
+Aboriginal and Torres Strait Islander Social Justice Commissioner, Australian Human Rights Commission

 Mick Gooda is a descendent of the Gangulu people of central Queensland and is the current Aboriginal and Torres Strait Islander Social Justice Commissioner.
 His term in this position commenced in February 2010.

 Shane is a descendant of the Kalkadoon people from Mount Isa in North West Queensland.
 Shane has worked in the human services industry for over the last twenty years, serving as the Chief Executive Officer for the Aboriginal and Torres Strait Islander Legal Service (ATSILS) in Queensland for the last 9 years.
-In addition to being the Chair of NATSILS the national body for ATSILS, Shane has also been the Australian Legal Assistance Forum (ALAF) Chair and Chair for the Queensland Aboriginal and Torres Strait Islander Human Services Coalition (QATSIHSC).
+Shane has previously been the Chair of NATSILS the national body for ATSILS, Chair of the Australian Legal Assistance Forum (ALAF) and Chair for the Queensland Aboriginal and Torres Strait Islander Human Services Coalition (QATSIHSC).
 Shane's experience broadly covers local, regional, state, national and international advocacy on issues that impact disproportionately and adversely upon his people.